4.2: The Student as Maker: A case study analysis of the meaning attached to early childhood musical encounters.

 I would like to pursue these meanings further in an analysis of a narrative that presents a recollection of personal meaning.
 Edward is a seventeen-year-old who plays both clarinet and guitar.
 He first began experiencing music with his father as a toddler.

-father was a great, jazz clarinet player and used to play around quite
+My father was a rather good clarinet player and his father was a great, jazz clarinet player and used to play around quite

 a bit and Dad loved music and loved playing his clarinet quite often